 There were several aspects of our experience at Lectio that were helpful in shaping our team’s thinking.
 A key for us was having dedicated time to work together and to receive feedback from Lectio staff about our thinking and work.
 I most appreciated the structures that Lectio provided to help us think critically about next steps for the work.

-Interested in the Lectio Institute?Learn More Accepting applications for our online institutes in 2021 >
+Interested in the Lectio Institute?Learn More Accepting applications for our online institutes in fall 2021 >

 What kind of changes have you made as a result of the program analysis you and your team did?

 The most important shift I have made is in using a program evaluation mindset as a way to continue to refine both the curriculum and continued implementation.
 In just a year we have developed a curriculum to span PK-5 and are currently implementing it in 22 of our 26 schools.
 We have used our Lectio learnings to make smarter decisions about curriculum expansion and implementation, as well as to refine our approach to professional learning and coaching in the schools that are implementing the curriculum.